davidarchanjo/spring-certified-developer-study-guide/README.md

 [@PreDestroy](https://docs.oracle.com/javaee/7/api/javax/annotation/PreDestroy.html) - used on beans to mark a method as a callback to signal that the instance is in the process of being removed from the container;

 #### CALLBACK ORDER EXECUTION
 Spring provides many lifecycle callbacks allowing specific operations to be performed after initialization and before destruction of beans.
-If all of them are used in conjuction, for initialization the callback sequence goes like this: Bean's Constructor > @PostConstruct > InitializingBean's afterPropertiesSet > init-method.
-And for destruction, the callback sequence goes like this: DisposableBean's destroy > destroy-method;
+If all of them are used in conjuction, for initialization the callback sequence goes like this: `Bean's Constructor > @PostConstruct > InitializingBean's afterPropertiesSet > init-method`.
+And for destruction, the callback sequence goes like this: `DisposableBean's destroy > destroy-method`;

 ## KEY ANNOTATIONS
 [@Bean](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/annotation/Bean.html) - used on factory methods to indicate that the produced object will be managed by the Spring container;